 Spray stain with an aerosol hair spray, acetone or rubbing alcohol.
 Sponge stain continuously until all bleeding stops.
 Let dry.
 Repeat if necessary.
 Wash.
 If stain remains, bleach if safe for fabric.
 (India and other indelible inks are almost impossible to completely remove.)
-Avoid use of acetone on acetate, triacetate or modacrylics.
+Avoid use of acetone on acetate, triacetate or modacrylics (for example, stuffed toys and synthetics furs).